PureHarmonyProject/.github/README.md

-# Welcome to the PureHarmonyProject for Oniro Project
+# Welcome to the PureHarmonyProject based on Oniro

 The PureHarmonyProject hosts the code and repositories for add-ons and enhancements to the [OpenHarmony](https://www.openharmony.cn) project.
 These enhancements are part of the base OS, [Oniro Project](https://oniroproject.org/), an open-source, vendor-neutral operating system managed by the Eclipse Foundation.